 This film provides examples of

 - Absentee Actor: Northern Calloway, who played resident cool cat David in the series proper, is nowhere to be seen in this movie.

-- An Aesop: The importance of "family", and what the word really means, as well as how there are many different kinds of people (and species) in the world (and on Sesame Street); talked about directly near the end of the movie.
+- An Aesop: The importance of "family", and what the word really means, as well as how there are many different kinds of people (and species) in the world (and on Sesame Street).
+The message of "Your family is the people you grew up with" is directly discussed near the end of the movie.

 - Air Voyance: Mr. Snuffleupagus waves his trunk up at Big Bird's airplane in an overhead shot—even though later, when Bert points out Big Bird from the vantage of a much lower-flying biplane, he has to use binoculars.